LudovicLeGuen/Abyss-Dive-Club/README.md

 ### Code
 The developer has consulted countless times Stack Overflow and W3Schools in ordeer to build the website.
-The more specific code that has been heavily influencial to the developper is commented directly in the code.
+The back to top button has been heavily influenced by the website [infopediya.com](https://infopediya.com/back-to-top-button-without-javascript/)
 [Back to top ⇧](#Abyss-diving-club)

 ## Acknowledgements